Enkoji Temple’s Breathtaking Views in Kyoto, 2024

 How to get there and avoid crowds

-- It’s a 16-minutes walk from nearest station Ichijoji station to Enkoji temple.
+- It’s a 16-minute walk from the nearest station, Ichijoji, to Enkoji Temple.

 - If it’s not the high season, the bus is also convenient.

-- The cycling is also good that the road to Enkoji temple are well maintained, there are many rental bicycle stores and parking area near by Enkoji temple
+- The cycling is also good that the road to Enkoji Temple are well maintained, there are many bicycle rental shops and parking area near by Enkoji Temple.

 Resource and Link